 Stay with me here for a moment...

-It's a simple piece of metal that locks into place as the roller coaster is pulled up the lift hill that prevents the cars from sliding backwards in case the lift chain breaks.
+It's a simple piece of metal that locks into place as the roller coaster is pulled up the lift hill that prevents the cars from sliding backward in case the lift chain breaks.

 Likewise, in sales, you need to follow a sequential process that addresses each of the potential objections and removes them from ever coming up again to protect the integrity of the sale.